Rent, water and other charges

 Rent can only be increased:

-- if it’s included as a condition in the agreement, usually by writing that the rent may be increased during the agrement and how it will be worked out – eg according to CPI.
+- if a condition is included in the agreement allowing for a rent increase, usually by writing that the rent may be increased during the agreement and how it will be worked out – eg according to CPI.
+At least 60 days’ written notice needs to be given and the increase cannot start until at least 12 months after the agreement started, or the rent was last increased.

 - when the lease is going to be extended, but only if it’s been 12 months since the agreement started, or when the rent was last increased.